newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Both parties must hold out to the public as husband and wife/spouses.

-Unmarried couples who wish to create a legal framework for their relationship may consider the option of a domestic partnership or cohabitation agreement.
-Although New Mexico does not recognize common-law marriages, relationships established via formal contracts such as a cohabitation agreement are legally binding.
+Unmarried couples who wish to create a legal framework for their relationship may consider a domestic partnership or cohabitation agreement.
+Although New Mexico does not recognize common-law marriages, relationships established via formal contracts, such as a cohabitation agreement, are legally binding.
 Cohabitation agreements are legal arrangements that allow couples to define the rights and responsibilities of either party.
 Such agreements can cover different areas, such as financial responsibility, debt obligations, child custody arrangements, and property ownership.
+To be legally enforceable, a cohabitation agreement must be in writing.

 disclaimer